 Erikson’s theory of psychosocial development gives us a way to view the development of a person through an entire lifespan.
 But like all theories, it has its limitations: Erikson doesn’t describe the exact way that conflicts are resolved.
 Neither does he detail how you move from one stage to the next.

-Regardless, as you read through the stages below, you may find yourself nodding in agreement when you recognize yourself — or your child.
+Regardless, as you read through the eight stages below, you may find yourself nodding in agreement when you recognize yourself — or your child.

 Birth to 12–18 months old

 The first stage of Erikson’s theory begins at birth and lasts until your baby approaches their first birthday and a little beyond.

 You’ve probably noticed that your little one’s totally dependent on you for everything: food, warmth, comfort.
 Be there for your baby by giving them not only physical care, but also plenty of love — no need to hold back the cuddles.